Reconnecting the Missouri River Floodplain

 Looking Toward the Future

-New levee construction began in August 2020 and is expected to be completed by January.
+New levee construction began in August 2020 and was completed by the summer of 2021.
 “We couldn’t have done it without the help from our community, our partners and from TNC,” Ryan says.

 For Barbara, the project brings a lot of optimism about the future.
 "There are so many people out there working away in different agencies, and landowners who are willing to take a chance and do something different," she says.
 "It gives me a lot of hope for the future."